Nestled in the woods of Ellenville, New York, there's a cozy library that would make anyone seeking some solace among stacks of books joyously happy.

 It's called Hemmelig Rom, which is Norwegian for "secret room," and it's made from the local oaks that surround it.
 The 290-square-foot space is part of Norwegian-British visual artist Jason Koxvold's home, which he and Studio Padro completed in 2014.

-Koxvold wanted to add a separate, single room library on the property that would serve as an intimate respite within the forest and provide an additional guest room.
+Koxvold wanted to add a separate, single room library on the property that would serve as an intimate respite within the forest and provide an additional guest room for the two-bedroom, two-bathroom home on the property.

 Inside, it's a literature lover's paradise.